 Dark circles have a number of causes but using brightening agents around the eye such as vitamin C, as well as peptides and caffeine may help to a limited degree, and get you that bit closer to achieving a dewy, glowing complexion.
 If, however, the dark circles are due to a loss of facial fat underneath the eye, then no amount of topical eye cream will reduce the appearance of the shadow which may develop.
-This is because treatments (such as eye creams, balms or lotions) are unable to penetrate deep enough into the skin.
+This is because treatments are unable to penetrate deep enough into the skin.

-I always recommend keeping yourself fully hydrated throughout the day, particularly during the warmer months or if you are suffering from sunburn.
-The skin also loses more water content as we sleep compared to during the day which can be a problem for normal or dry skin types.
+Keep fully hydrated, particularly during the warmer months or if you are suffering from sunburn.
+The skin also loses more water content as we sleep which can be a problem for normal or dry skin types.
 Always ensure you moisturise before bed as this is when your skin needs its extra moisture.
-Drinking a lot of water will not help with fine lines and wrinkles, however, and this is a common myth that often gets thrown about.
+Drinking a lot of water will not help with fine lines and wrinkles, however – a common myth that often gets thrown about.

 FINESSE YOUR ROUTINE

-Multiple steps in skincare have been popularised by our Korean counterparts but using multiple layers of products is probably not necessary for everyone seeking out that glowing complexion.
-It may be helpful in those with extremely dry skin, but it is important to bear in mind that the more products that are used, the higher the chance of developing irritation or potentially even acne in susceptible skin types.
+Using multiple layers of products is not necessary for everyone seeking out that glowing complexion.
+It may be helpful in those with extremely dry skin, but it’s important to bear in mind that the more products that are used, the higher the chance of developing irritation or potentially even acne in susceptible skin types.

 DON’T FORGET THE NECK

-Because the skin on the neck is much thinner than the skin on the face, it loses elasticity before most other areas, making it one of the most noticeable signs of ageing.
+The skin on the neck is much thinner than the skin on the face, so it loses elasticity and is one of the most noticeable signs of ageing.
 The neck has less of a support structure than the face, which leaves it prone to wrinkles, sagging and uneven skin tone.
-Many people still neglect the neck area, despite having a thorough skincare regime for their face, therefore our necks aren’t benefiting from the same brightening, smoothing and softening action our faces are used to, in pursuit of that glowing complexion.
-It’s just as important to protect the neck as it is the face, so treat them as one unit.
+Many people still neglect the neck area, despite having a thorough skin care regime for their face, so treat them as one unit.

-Despite there being numerous neck creams on the market, there’s no singular, quick-fix, anti-ageing ingredient specifically for this area, invest in high-quality face products and incorporate your neck into your daily skincare routine.
+Despite there being numerous neck creams on the market, there’s no singular, quick-fix, anti-ageing ingredient specifically for this area.
+Just invest in high-quality face products and incorporate your neck into your daily skincare routine.